GitKraken Customer Story

 For solo devs on public & local repos only

-Unlimited users with all team features & support
+Unlimited users, includes all features, setup & support

 Try GitKraken solutions for yourself - All are free to get started

-GitKraken Client makes Git more visual and accessible with an intuitive UI, the flexibility to switch between a GUI or a terminal, and a seamless experience across operating systems.
+GitKraken Desktop makes Git more visual and accessible with an intuitive UI, the flexibility to switch between a GUI or a terminal, and a seamless experience across operating systems.

 Git Integration for Jira